Thermodynamic Properties of Schwarzschild Black Hole in Non-Commutative Gauge Theory of Gravity: Thermodynamic properties of the NC Schwarzschild black hole

 \section{Thermodynamic properties of the NC Schwarzschild black hole}

-Let us now consider the ADM mass of the NC black hole, and it is computed by solving the equation: $\hat{g}_{00}(r=r^{NC}_h) = 0$, we can express this mass as a function of the event horizon $r_h$, which yields:
+Let us now consider the ADM mass of the NC black hole, which can be obtained up to second order in the NC parameter as $\hat{M}=r_{h}^{\mathrm{NC}}/2$ \cite{Hassanabadi1,Hassanabadi2}, which can be obtained by solving the Eq. $(\hat{g}_{11}(r^{NC}_h))^{-1}=0$ for $m$.
+We can express this mass as a function of the event horizon $r_{h}$, $\Theta $ and the angle $\theta $ as follows